VincentToups/emacs-utils/monad-parse.md

 cheaply in the future.
 As a consequence, I've wrapped a string up in an eieio class `<parser-input-string>` with methods `input-empty?`, `input-empty-p` (synonyms), `input-rest`, and `input-first`.
-Because eieio does'nt cover the whole emacs class universe, you've got to wrap a string before using it via `string->parser-input.`
+Because eieio doesn't cover the whole emacs class universe, you've got to wrap a string before using it via `string->parser-input.`

 Reading about [Smug](http://common-lisp.net/~dcrampsie/smug.html) is